 In November 2017, the YU Board agreed a new strategy, structured around the concept of ‘place’, and which will see YU focus in future on three specific priorities.
 The new approach reflects the growing recognition of universities as ‘anchor institutions’ within national and local industrial policies and strategies, and the distinct role and contribution of universities in places identified as being ‘left behind’.
 The three priorities are:

-⇢ The economics of place – focusing on the role of universities in developing and delivering the Industrial Strategy
+The productivity of place – focusing on the role of universities in developing and delivering the Industrial Strategy

-⇢ The governance of place – focusing on the place leadership role of universities in the context of devolution in England
+The governance of place – focusing on the place leadership role of universities in the context of devolution and decentralisation in England

-The priorities provide a new focus for YU’s activity, which will be directed towards strengthening the contribution of universities in Yorkshire to place development and building institutional and organisational relationships across sectors and between actors, whilst recognising the emergent environment facing the HE sector in England.
+The priorities provide a fresh focus for YU’s activity, which is directed towards strengthening the contribution of universities in Yorkshire to place development, and building institutional and organisational capacity and relationships across sectors and between actors, whilst recognising the new policy and regulatory environment that the HE sector in England is operating within.